-F. Dormant Debts: It is CMHA's policy not to collect dormant debt or to hold dormant debts against the applicant seeking admission to its housing programs.
+- F. Dormant Debts: It is CMHA's policy not to collect dormant debt or to hold dormant debts against the applicant seeking admission to its housing programs.
 A dormant debt is any debt that is barred by the Ohio Statute of Limitations.
 As of the date of this ACOP, the present statute of limitations is for a period of eight (8) years.
-If the dormant debt was attributable to fraud or misrepresentation, then this applicant may be denied admission based on the prior fraud or misrepresentation and not the unpaid dormant debt.
+If the dormant debt was attributable to fraud or misrepresentation, then this applicant may be denied admission based on the prior fraud or misrepresentation and not the unpaid dormant debt. - G Debts and Re-Admission to CMHA Housing: If the applicant has a prior outstanding debt that is owed to CMHA, which would otherwise disqualify the applicant from housing, then CMHA may allow the applicant time to repay of this debt, while the application is processed by the Eligibility Department.
+The applicant shall fully repay the debt prior to acceptance of an offer of CMHA housing.

-Section IX - Lease Termination Policies
+Section X - Lease Termination Policies